TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 17/Genesis 17.5.md

 ---

-Neither shall thy name any more be called Abram, but thy name shall be Abraham; for the father of a multitude of nations have I made thee.
+Neither will your name any more be called Abram, but your name will be Abraham; for I have made you the father of a multitude of nations.